Dolphuwadol/Interview-Challenge-Coraline/README.md

 1. Select 20 users in the system by calling the API and collecting data from https://randomuser.me/api
 ![Screenshot 2024-01-12 122814](https://github.com/Dolphuwadol/Interview-Challenge-Coraline/assets/121854744/817480f1-e216-45bb-825a-1fe7773a8690)

 2-3.
 Call the API to predict the gender of the user in step 1 and store the data.
-Gender and Probability (probability) Check the match between the gender from the system and the predicted gender from https://api.genderize.io/?name=
+Gender and Probability.Check the match between the gender from the system and the predicted gender from https://api.genderize.io/?name=

 ![Screenshot 2024-01-12 130835](https://github.com/Dolphuwadol/Interview-Challenge-Coraline/assets/121854744/c4b3ceeb-0a47-4c92-9776-4332241e2ee4)